ssmith51/advent-2021-rust/day_14/readme.md

 I need to rewrite this entirely.
 There is probably a pattern I can establish, a way to predict how many letters there are, or a different way of couting characters and positions.

+### Solution
+I tracked by the total number of Polymer Pairs created, and since each time a polymer pair 'splits' `n` number of new characters are inserted into the string. `n` characters is simply the new polymer character * the total of the previous polymer pair.

 ## Summary
+Solution 1 was pretty easy and straightforward, the second one required a complete re-write.
+That took me quite a while to figure out and required a whiteboard.